 - Avatar: the biolumiscent flora of Pandora.

 - Occurs at the climax of Pitch Black with the glowing worms found in a cave.
-The worms helped keep the light sensitive monsters at bay long enough to allow the survivors to make it to the shuttle at the end.
+The worms help keep the light-sensitive monsters at bay long enough to allow the survivors to make it to the shuttle at the end.

 - Both the Phial of Galadriel and Gandalf's staff serve this purpose in The Lord of the Rings.

-- Princess Eilonwy's "bauble" (AKA the Golden Pelydryn) in the Prydain Chronicles.
+- Princess Eilonwy's "bauble" (AKA the Golden Pelydryn) in The Chronicles of Prydain.

 - In the Star Wars Expanded Universe novel Splinter of the Mind's Eye, when Luke and Leia enter a series of caves, they discover it isn't totally dark due to a light-emitting fungus growing on the walls.

-- The Stormlight Archive has glass spheres with gemstones in the center infused with the titular Stormlight used as lamps, they provide a steadier light then oil lamps or candles, and can be easily recharged by leaving the spheres out in a highstorm.
+- The Stormlight Archive has glass spheres with gemstones in the center infused with the titular Stormlight used as lamps, they provide a steadier light than oil lamps or candles, and can be easily recharged by leaving the spheres out in a highstorm.
+They are also used as money, and so using them as light sources is seen as a sign of wealth.

 - Lindsey Stirling's "Song of the Caged Bird" video includes this.
 After unpacking many lightbulbs and candles, all dark, she finds a violin in a crate and begins to play.
 The candles light up slowly until the room is very bright, though they are dependent on her continuing to make music.
 At the end, her violin starts to glow too.